Zudoku

 Powered by Unikraft Telesto (0.16.2~9c264902) [ 0.066949] CRIT: [libukvmem] Cannot handle write page fault at 0x1000bb8024 (ec: 0x2): -12 [ 0.067680] CRIT: [libkvmplat] page fault handler returned error: -12 [ 0.068227] CRIT: [libkvmplat] Unhandled page fault vaddr=0x1000bb8024, error code=0x2 [ 0.068910] CRIT: [appelfloader] Unikraft crash - Telesto (0.16.2~9c264902) [ 0.069503] CRIT: [appelfloader] Thread "python3"@0x4017e4020 [ 0.069993] CRIT: [appelfloader] RIP: 0008:000000100041fdcb [ 0.070468] CRIT: [appelfloader] RSP: 0010:000000100017f760 EFLAGS: 00010206 ORIG_RAX: 0000000000000002 [ 0.071269] CRIT: [appelfloader] RAX: 0000001000bb8000 RBX: 00000004018012f0 RCX:0000000000000007 [ 0.072040] CRIT: [appelfloader] RDX: 0000000000000000 RSI: aaaaaaaaaaaaaaab RDI:00000010007bccc0 [ 0.072793] CRIT: [appelfloader] RBP: 000000000000001a R08: 0000000000000001 R09:00000010004e2b99 [ 0.073558] CRIT: [appelfloader] R10: bb9e744ce6503a27 R11: 0000000401861290 R12:00000010007bccc0 [ 0.074312] CRIT: [appelfloader] R13: 00000010007bbd48 R14: 000000100017f890 R15:0000000000000038 [ 0.075076] CRIT: [appelfloader] Stack: [ 0.075406] CRIT: [appelfloader] 100017f760 00 00 00 00 00 00 00 00 |........| [ 0.076043] CRIT: [appelfloader] 100017f768 a1 01 00 00 00 00 00 00 |........| [ 0.076680] CRIT: [appelfloader] 100017f770 48 bd 7b 00 10 00 00 00 |H.{.....| [ 0.077324] CRIT: [appelfloader] 100017f778 e0 92 7a 00 10 00 00 00 |..z.....| [ 0.077959] CRIT: [appelfloader] 100017f780 48 bd 7b 00 10 00 00 00 |H.{.....| [ 0.078596] CRIT: [appelfloader] 100017f788 90 f8 17 00 10 00 00 00 |........| [ 0.079233] CRIT: [appelfloader] 100017f790 38 00 00 00 00 00 00 00 |8.......| [ 0.079870] CRIT: [appelfloader] 100017f798 72 fc 41 00 10 00 00 00 |r.A.....| [ 0.080504] CRIT: [appelfloader] Call Trace: [ 0.080871] CRIT: [appelfloader] [0x000000100041fdcb] [ 0.081311] CRIT: [appelfloader] Bad frame pointer It looks like the instance exited fatally.
 To see more details about why, run: kraft cloud instance get http-python312-hb7ij

 Use the recommended command for detailed output.
-You get something like:
+This yields output like:

 uuid: 988c3054-09c0-48ef-ac02-877f8352d93f name: http-python312-hb7ij fqdn: private fqdn: http-python312-hb7ij.internal private ip: 172.16.3.1 state: stopped created: 2024-04-18T18:24:12Z started: 2024-04-18T18:24:12Z stopped: 2024-04-18T18:24:13Z start count: 1 restart count: 0 restart attempts: next restart: restart policy: never stop origin: initiated by kernel (----k) stop reason: Out of memory.
 Try increasing instance's memory (see -M flag). (i127 PGFAULT ENOMEM) app exit code: image: http-python312@sha256:8b92ed612f8450de94355a0a5b8917a710fd6c902c4a7be80ffb3989b5a99023 memory: 128 MiB args: /usr/bin/python3 /src/server.py env: volumes: service: boot time: 96.03 ms up time: 166ms

-Some times the stop reason is insufficient for debugging.
-The next step is to enable debug tracing for the instance.
+If the stop reason lacks detail, enable debug tracing for the instance.

-To do that, in your application of choice in the examples repository, or in an application directory you created, update the runtime entry in the Kraftfile to reference the debug build of the image you use by adding -dbg to the name of the runtime.
+To do that, in your app of choice in the examples repository, or in an app directory you created, update the runtime entry in the Kraftfile to reference the debug build of the image you use by adding -dbg to the name of the runtime.
 For example, if you want to run the http-go1.21 example with debug output, update its Kraftfile as follows:

 spec: v0.6 runtime: base:latest-dbg rootfs: ./Dockerfile cmd: ["/server"]

-That is, simply change base:latest to base:latest-dbg.
-Now we're ready to re-deploy:
+That is, change base:latest to base:latest-dbg.
+Now Unikraft Cloud is ready to re-deploy:

 kraft cloud deploy --name http-go-strace -p 443:8080 .

-We can now can now inspect the logs as before and get the system call tracing:
+You can now inspect the logs as before and view system call tracing:

 kraft cloud inst logs http-go-strace